omarysadek/epcvip-symfony-practice-test/README.md

 Feel free to use any approach you consider it’s the best and reliable.
 We encourage you to use the Symfony documentation as your primary resource to accomplish this task.

 TODO
-- Init database with docker
-- instructions : mailtrap.io
+- instructions & documentation : mailtrap.io
 - General Exception
 - swagger
 - tests